How To Make the Most of Your Content By Optimizing For SEO

 Add Keywords To Your Posts

-Once you've determined the keywords you want to use, you want to add them into your post where relevant.
+Once you've determined the keywords you want to use, you want to add them to your post where relevant.
 Don't force it - the usage should always feel natural.

 And don't try to add it too many times within the same post.
 That's called keyword stuffing and is unappealing to both your readers and the search engines.
 Just find a few places where you can work it in.
 Maybe adjust some sentences or headers to make it work.
 Then add some synonyms into the post as well, if you can (synonyms are similar keywords for the same topic).